fabien0102/ts-to-zod/README.md

 - `generateZodInferredType` help you to generate `export type ${aliasName} = ${zodImportValue}.infer<typeof ${zodConstName}>`
 - `generateIntegrationTests` help you to generate a file comparing the original types & zod types

-To learn more about thoses functions or their usages, `src/core/generate.ts` is a good starting point.
+To learn more about those functions or their usages, `src/core/generate.ts` is a good starting point.

 ## Local development